-Subsurface conditions at the site were evaluated by three (3) borings drilled at the locations shown on the Boring Location Map, Figure 1.
-These locations are approximate and distances were measured using a recreational grade, hand-held, GPS Locator.
-The borings were drilled using a truck-mounted drilling rig to depths below the existing ground surface of approximately 5 ft due to auger refusal.
-During drilling operations split-spoon (with standard penetration test) samples were collected at the depths annotated on our boring log.
+Subsurface conditions at the site were evaluated by 2 borings drilled at the locations shown on the Boring Location Map, Figure 1.
+These locations are approximate, and distances were measured using a recreational grade, hand-held, GPS Locator.
+The borings were drilled using a truck-mounted drilling rig to depths below the existing ground surface of approximately 6.5 ft due to auger refusal in limestone.